-ASTM B117 test method is used to create and maintain the salt spray (fog) test environment that impacts many industries regarding quality control.
-ASTM B117 is used to compare the corrosive resistance of different metals, determine suitable materials for a specific environment, and determine corrosion creep and coating adhesion.
+ASTM B117 test method is used to create and maintain the salt spray (fog) test environment that impacts many industries with regard to quality control.
+The test is used to compare the corrosive resistance of different metals, determine suitable materials for a specific environment, and determine corrosion creep and coating adhesion.
 This test provides useful information for developing coatings and new materials.
 The industries such as aircraft, transport, paint, infrastructure, and automotive benefit from these tests.

-To create hot and humid air, a humidifying tower with hot and deionized water is provided, which is accomplished by bubbling compressed air via the tower.
+To create hot and humid air for ASTM B117 testing, a humidifying tower with hot and deionized water is provided, which is accomplished by bubbling compressed air via the tower.
 Then, the salt solution is mixed with hot and humid air at the nozzle, and a corrosive fog is formed.
 The relative humidity produced by this fog is 100 %.
 If lower humidity conditions are desired, the air is blown into the chamber’s exposure zone.

-The number and type of test sample are defined upon mutual agreement between the seller and the purchaser.
+The number and type of test sample required for ASTM B117 are defined upon mutual agreement between the seller and the purchaser.

 Concentration or specific gravity